sagar-ahuja/LoanCalculator/README.md

-Kindly follow the below link to clone the repository into your local machine: https://help.github.com/en/articles/cloning-a-repository
+Kindly follow this link to clone the repository into your local machine: https://help.github.com/en/articles/cloning-a-repository